-Have a small backyard, but want to have a socially distanced picnic with a couple of your best friends?
+We've put together a couple of lists outlining great places to grab food as well as top picnic locations.
 A few places we mention have plenty of space for you to each have your own blanket/chair spaced apart so everyone stays safe.
 Enjoy!

 Located in Lincoln Center, on the north side of town, Podesto's Market & Deli is a full grocery store with one of the best deli counters in town.
 Choose from a large variety of fresh produce, a great selection of cheeses, Greek tortellini salad, fresh deli sandwiches, and more.
 Tri-tip and BBQ ribs are cooked on-site on the weekends.
 You can also purchase bread from Genova Bakery, a historic Stockton bakery/deli that has celebrated over 100 years in business.